obss/trapper/README.md

 dataset loading script as explained [here](https://huggingface.co/docs/datasets/dataset_script.html).

-### Support for NLP Evaluation Metrics through the Jury Package

-We support lots of evaluation metrics by wrapping the Jury classes, which is an excellent library aiming to provide NLP metrics in a consistent API.
-You

 ### Abstractions and Base Classes

 Following allennlp, we implement our own registrable base classes to abstract away